Gavin Hunt

-Gavin Hunt (born 11 July 1964) is a South African former football (soccer) player and coach who currently manages Supersport United.
-He previously managed Premier Soccer League club Kaizer Chiefs.
+Gavin John Hunt (born 11 July 1964) is a South African former football (soccer) player and coach who most recently managed Supersport United.
+He previously managed Premiership club Kaizer Chiefs.
 On 28 May 2021 Kaizer Chiefs released him from his contract after a string of poor results with the club.

 A nuggety right-back, Hunt spent almost his entire playing career with Hellenic.
-He had to retire because of an achilles tendon injury and went straight into coaching.
+However, his retirement came soon because of an achilles tendon injury and went straight into coaching.